Open-Source-Autonomous-Boat/GPS-Tools-Library/README.md

 # GPSTools

-GPSTools is an arduino library that provides easy gps calculations.
+GPSTools is an arduino library that provides easy GPS calculations.

-Some functions include:
+## Functions:

-CalcHeading() - Calculates the heading required to get from GPS point 1 to GPS point 2
+`CalcHeading()` - Calculates the heading required to get from GPS point 1 to GPS point 2

-and

-CalcDistance() - Calculates the distance from two GPS points
+`CalcDistance()` - Calculates the distance from two GPS points